torcor-dev/poe-logout-macro/readme.md

-# POE Mouse Button Logout macro
+# POE Mouse Button Logout Macro

 Features:
 - Mapped to M4, or any mouse button